Retropaint/skelform_user_docs/src/introduction.md

 # Introduction

 SkelForm is a 2D skeletal animator, designed for games.
-To run in said games, runtimes are provided and being developed for many game engines.
+To run in said games, runtimes are provided for select game engines.

 SkelForm, and this documentation, are works in progress.